Enoisong/Enoisong/README.md

 I enjoy feedbacks, because it helps me become a better person and a better programmer.🧡

-I am interested in web developement and can pick up skills quickly, and also willing to dive deep into learning the requisite skills to learn and grow.
+I am interested in web development and can pick up skills quickly, and also willing to dive deep into learning the requisite skills to learn and grow.

 Want to know more about me? https://enoisong.github.io/mobile-version-redo/😃